Projects for Bachelor and Master theses, as well as Guided Research, are always available!

 - Learning depth from light field: supplying additional knowledge to the inversion process by learning depth from the raw light field images using deep learning techniques.

 elsa is a modern, elegant C++ library intended for use in tomographic reconstruction.
 The open-source library is used in our research projects, and thus constantly under development.
+An up-to-date list can be found on our GitLab issue tracker.
 Potential projects are:

 - High performance computing for discretization of the X-ray transform: efficient GPU-based implementation of advanced discretization techniques of the X-ray transform, potentially involving the ray tracing cores of modern GPU accelerators.